harsh-dhandha/SummerInternship2024_22IT026/README.md

 ⟢ *Generating Customized Summaries*
 - We learned how to generate customized summaries of your resume based on specific criteria, such as job requirements or industry standards, to tailor your application for different roles.

+### Day 5: Support Case to AWS

+⟢ *Creating a Support Case:*
+- We initiated a support case with AWS to resolve a technical issue encountered during our project.
+This involved navigating the AWS Support Center, selecting the appropriate support plan, and providing detailed information about the Our Cost related Billing issue.

+⟢ *Collaborating with AWS Support:*
+- Worked closely with AWS support engineers to diagnose and address the problem, such as shutting down the services which were charging for the billing.
+This interaction not only helped in resolving the issue but also provided insights into troubleshooting techniques and best practices for using AWS services effectively.
+Also Checked logs how and which services are active where , on which region and do they cost you any charge or not.

+⟢ *Implementing Solutions:*
+- After receiving guidance from AWS support, we implemented the recommended solutions and performed thorough testing to ensure the issue was fully resolved.
+This step reinforced the importance of utilizing AWS support resources to maintain a smooth and efficient workflow.